gio54321/bin2fil-py/README.md

 # bin2fil-py
-This is a python script I wrote to replace (or at least add an alternative) to the [old bin2fil](https://github.com/gio54321/bin2fil).
+This is a python script I wrote to replace (or at least add an alternative) to the [old bin2fil written in node](https://github.com/gio54321/bin2fil).
+Thanks to the highly efficient numpy/scipy C backends this program can convert much faster than the old one.

 ## Installation
 To run this script you must have python (note this is only tested with python3) installed with `numpy` and `scipy` libraries.
 You can install these dependencied by